damms005/simple-db-sync/README.md

    - **Rows to Delete**: Provide what need to be removed from either table.
    - **Rows to Update**: Provide what to update on either side

-### How BiDirectionalSync Works:
+### How it works:

-1. **Identify Unique Rows**: Using the primary key, the function identifies unique rows in both tables.
+1. **Identify Unique Rows**: Using the column differences unique rows are identified in both tables.

-2. **Synchronize Timestamps**: Checks the timestamp columns (`createdAt`, `updatedAt`, `deletedAt`) to identify and manage new, modified, or deleted rows.
+2. **Synchronize Timestamps**: Checks the timestamp columns and use the information to identify and manage new, modified, or deleted rows.

 3. **Map Column Names**: If the two tables have columns with different names, it uses the mapping information to align them.
 This ensures the correct columns are compared and synced.

 4. **Handle Specific Conditions**: If conditions are provided, only rows that satisfy these conditions are considered for syncing.

-5. **Produce Sync Plan**: After analyzing differences, the function generates a sync plan.
+5. **Produce Sync Plan**: After analyzing differences, a sync plan is generated.
 This plan includes:
    - Rows to be added to either table.
    - Rows to be updated if changes are detected.
    - Entries to be removed based on deletion timestamps or other conditions.